wix-playground/dapperdox/README.md

 }
 ```

-> Even though `title` is optional in the OpenAPI specification, without it Swaggerly will generate an error:
+> Even though `title` is optional in the OpenAPI specification, without it DapperDox will generate an error:
 > ```
 Error: GET /estimates/price references a model definition that does not have a title member.
 ```